josephrclick/crispify-v2/README.md

+⚠️ **Work in Progress (Pre-Alpha)**

+This extension is under active development.
+It’s not production-ready and APIs/UI may change without notice.
+If you’re exploring the code, great!
+If you’re expecting a stable tool, please wait for v1.0.

+---

 # **Crispify \- An On-Device Text Simplifier for Android**

 Crispify is an Android utility that makes dense text easy to understand.
 It's a private, on-device tool that proves a small language model can be genuinely useful for simplifying text within a user's daily workflow.